 One of the Hebrew words for ‘love’ is hesed, which is actually a difficult word to translate into English.
 That is because it can have a range of meanings.
 Theologian John Oswalt said hesed is “… a completely undeserved kindness and generosity”.

-The prophet Isaiah wrote, “Though the mountains be shaken, and the hills be removed, yet my unfailing love (hesed) for you will not be shaken”.
+The prophet Isaiah wrote down God’s words in the following verse: “Though the mountains be shaken, and the hills be removed, yet my unfailing love (hesed) for you will not be shaken”.
 (Isaiah 54:10)

 Hesed is not just a feeling, but an action.
 It is not a romantic, infatuation-based kind of love, but a faithful, reliable kind.
 Hesed is loyal.
 Hesed is love put to action.